5 Easy Ways to Avoid Financial FOMO

 Be Honest About Your Limitations

 If friends and family pressure you to spend money you don’t have, don’t feel obligated to comply.
 Be honest about your financial limitations.
 This is where having goals comes in handy.
 Explain that you are working hard to achieve certain financial milestones and that those goals are your primary focus.
-That should be enough to lessen the pressure and possibly even inspire them to rethink their spending and pursue goals of their own.
+That should be enough to lessen the pressure and possibly even inspire them to pursue goals of their own.

 Be Selective with Social Media